crgimenes/devengine/filo/README.md

 - Builtins written directly in Go.
 - Global environment passed as `map[string]Value`.
 - Safe calls made in the backend.
-- Ideal for EAV, validations, RPG rules, and configuration scripts.
+- Ideal for validations, RPG rules, and configuration scripts.

 ### 5. **Extensible**
 - Go functions can be registered as Filo commands — from simple sums to database queries.